lnfernux/lnfernux.github.io/SecuringWindowsServer.md

 subtitle: A summary of the most important aspects from the 70-744 exam
 ---

-# Securing Windows Server 2016
+# Securing Windows Server

 ## About the guide

-In this "guide" I'll write about the things I summarized for myself while studying for the "Securing Windows Server 2016" exam, building my lab, working with windows in general, going  - into some of the concepts, technologies and PowerShell cmdlets I studied and used.
+In this "guide" I'll write about the things I summarized for myself while studying for the "Securing Windows Server 2016" exam, building my lab, working with windows in general, going into some of the concepts, technologies and PowerShell cmdlets I used.

+I will try to use both server 2019 and 2016.

 ### Chapter 1 - Server Hardening